Documents: Epstein ducked sex abuse questions in deposition

 Asked if he was a member of Mar-a-Lago in 2000, he replied once again, “Fifth,” according to the transcript.

+After Epstein’s arrest, Trump acknowledged that he knew Epstein but said he “had a falling out with him a long time ago.”

-Over 2,000 pages of documents made public by the 2nd U.S. Circuit Court of Appeals pertained to a since-settled lawsuit against Maxwell.
+Over 2,000 pages of documents made public by the 2nd U.S. Circuit Court of Appeals pertained to a since-settled lawsuit against Maxwell by Virginia Giuffre, one of Epstein’s accusers.

+In a deposition included in the newly released papers, Giuffre said that her father, who worked at Mar-a-Lago as a maintenance manager, got her a job there in summer 2000 as a locker room attendant at the club’s spa when she was 16.

+She said she was reading a book on massage therapy one day when she was approached by Maxwell, who noticed the book and told her she knew someone seeking a traveling masseuse.
+When Giuffre said she had no experience or credentials, she recalled Maxwell said: “We can train you.
+We can get you educated.”

+Giuffre said Maxwell instructed her to take off her clothes and give oral sex to Epstein the first time she met him after bringing her to Epstein’s Florida home near Mar-a-Lago with the expectation she would be trained as a masseuse.

+Maxwell is not accused of any wrongdoing.
+Prosecutors say they continue to investigate.

-Epstein is charged in federal court in Manhattan with recruiting and abusing dozens of underage girls in New York and Florida in the early 2000s.
+Charges against Epstein in federal court in Manhattan accuse him of recruiting and abusing dozens of underage girls in New York and Florida in the early 2000s.

 His lawyers say the charges should never have been brought because Epstein is protected by an agreement he reached with federal prosecutors in Florida a dozen years ago.
-U.S. Labor Secretary Alexander Acosta resigned last month after coming under fire for overseeing that deal when he was U.S. attorney in Miami.
+Labor Secretary Alexander Acosta resigned last month after coming under fire for overseeing that deal when he was U.S. attorney in Miami.

 Attorney Martin Weinberg has said Epstein has not committed crimes since pleading guilty to charges of soliciting a minor for prostitution in Florida in 2008.